swiftlang/swift-evolution/proposals/0194-derived-collection-of-enum-cases.md

 This topic was brought up [three][se1] [different][se2] [times][se3] in just the first two months of swift-evolution's existence.
 It was the [very first language feature request][SR-30] on the Swift bug tracker.
 It's a [frequent][so1] [question][so2] on Stack Overflow (between them, these two questions have over 400 upvotes and 60 answers).
 It's a [popular][nateblog] [topic][ericablog] on blogs.
 It is one of just eight [examples][sourcery] shipped with Sourcery.

-We propose the introduction of a protocol, `ValueEnumerable`, to indicate that a type has a finite, enumerable set of values.
-Moreover, we propose an opt-in derived implementation of `ValueEnumerable` for the common case of a simple enum.
+We propose the introduction of a protocol, `CaseIterable`, to indicate that a type has a finite, enumerable set of values.
+Moreover, we propose an opt-in derived implementation of `CaseIterable` for the common case of a simple enum.

 ### Prior discussion on Swift-Evolution
 - [List of all Enum values (for simple enums)][se1] (December 8, 2015)